united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step1/info.md

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the backend (otherwise you'll see an `HTTP 502 Bad Gateway` error)!

-In this scenario the [LLDAP](https://github.com/lldap/lldap/) backend application has been setup and will be accessed via GraphQL.
-In order to access the API, the required authentication token has been prepared and is available via `$LLDAP_TOKEN`.
+In this scenario the [LLDAP](https://github.com/lldap/lldap/) application has been setup and will be accessed using GraphQL.
+In order to access the GraphQL API, the required authentication token has been prepared and is available via `$LLDAP_TOKEN` environment variable for use.
 Now execute the following command in order to query what groups exists within the LLDAP backend:

 > &#128270; Initially the backend will be accessed unprotected (not using USP Core WAAP)